yorknouse/docs/pages/03-office.md

 They can all be accessed using SSH from within the campus network.
 (Username `nouse`; passwords [redacted] above.)
 Off campus, you can go via the VPN or `csteach1.york.ac.uk`.

+## Software/Files

+All machines have some common software installed on them.
+All installers are either located at or linked from the Nouse Tech drive.
+Some machines have special additional software installed on them also; nousemac3 has printer software and nousemac6 has video editing/broadcast software.

+### Adobe Creative Cloud

+This is installed from the YUSU installer linked from the Tech drive.
+This is relatively convoluted install process as it required extracting three zip files (in order) and then running the installer located within the Build folder.
+There is also an uninstaller located here, which should be run in the reverse order.
+In all cases the install location needs to be changed manually to `/Applications/Adobe`.

+The 5 licenses Nouse uses are funded by a YUSU media grant, and managed by IT Services.
+These are the appropriate people to contact for support related issues (not Adobe).

+### Microsoft Office/LibreOffice
+Some machines are using very old versions of Microsoft Office on an old licence.
+Machines otherwise run LibreOffice, which will replace Microsoft Office once the machines can no longer run it.

+### McAfee Endpoint (for Endpoint Orchestrator)

+This is the university provided security software.
+It should only have the Threat Protection module installed.
+We don't use Web Control/Protection or Firewall as the machines are not managed by IT Services.

+### Browsers
+mac OS ships with Safari.
+We also install Firefox and Chrome to give people a choice of browser.

+### Current and Archive (Network Volumes)

+These are served by the Nouse Storage folder run by IT Services.
+The folder itself if located at `smb://storage.its.york.ac.uk/yususocs/Nouse` with `current` and `archive` being sub-directories.
+Storage can also be connected to on a Windows machine by a UNC path.
+Any issues with the folder need to be directed to the YUSU IT Coordinator who is our DCO (Departmental Computing Officer).

+The machines in the office map the folder using a non-personal IT account (which is "owned" by the Tech Director, remember to transfer ownership before leaving the university).
+The password for this account is in the password database, and should be treated as a secret.

+We also allow editors who own the correct version of InDesign to connect via their personal devices to the `current` folder only.
+Access to this is handled by [permman](http://permman.york.ac.uk), and everyone's access (except that of the tech team and any `univ` or `adm` accounts) should be removed with the election of a new team.

+## Building/Upgrading a machine

+1. Install the latest version of OS X or mac OS (The minimum version we can use is OS X Yosemite 10.10.5)
+2. Install any software updates from the App Store
+3. Install McAfee Endpoint (or whatever endpoint protection the university uses; it has been Sophos in the past)
+4. Restart the machine (McAfee say you don't have to, but you really should)
+5. Install Adobe Creative Cloud
+6. Open Adobe InDesign to make sure it is allocated a license
+7. Install LibreOffice
+8. Unmount the `tech` folder if it was used for installation
+9. Mount `current` and `archive` from Storage, place the account (both with and without a domain on the user account) in KeyChain, and add them as Login items
+10. Restart the machine and make sure the drives mount correctly
+11. Enable SSH and VNC to allow remote administration

 ## Ideas

 The iMacs are, apparently, all <del>horribly</del> slow.
 Some things that would help: